Holy Land Pilgrimage and Biblical Archeology

 Courtesy of Professor Oded Lipschits

-Future Tel Azekah excavators studying pottery collected in the survey
+Tel Azekah excavators studying pottery collected in a pre-dig survey

 It’s at an authentic site like Azekah where the Bible comes to life in vivid color.
 Today there’s an access road and stone steps up to the summit of the tel.
 Come visit while it’s still terra incognita and let’s allow our imaginations to roam around the stories of David, Goliath, and Hezekiah.
 And then, we’ll tackle Joshua and Jeremiah